vogievetsky/DVL/README.md

 # DVL

 **DVL** is a free functionally reactive library written in JavaScript.
-DVL is based on the idea that code should automatically be run when the variables that it depends on changes.
+DVL is based on the idea that data, not control flow is the most importnatn aspect of a program focused on data visulaization.

-DVL consists of three parts:
-DVL core – The DVL event dispatcher and miscellaneous helper utilities.
-DVL SVG – A collection of functions written on top of  [D3](http://mbostock.github.com/d3/) to allow for dynamic visualization with SVG.
+DVL is built on top of [D3](http://mbostock.github.com/d3/) to allow for dynamic data binding to the DOM.

-DVL HTML – A collection of functions written on top of  [D3](http://mbostock.github.com/d3/) and jQuery for creating dynamic HTML components.
+## Usage

 The code DVL functionality can be described with the following functions: